greg-raven/Department-21/_posts/2017-04-20-men-at-work-and-at-play.md

 ![trampoline](/assets/2017/2017-04-trampoline.jpg)

-I’ll wear it, but only because I have to!
+I'll wear it, but only because I have to!

 ![safety-helmet](/assets/2017/2017-04-safety-helmet.jpg)